 When the company I worked for had to close down I decided to take that opportunity to take up a less demanding, part time job and to dedicate more time to my book.
 I never particularly enjoyed writing on a laptop and so all of my book was written by hand in several notebooks.
 I found this allowed the progression of the book to occur far more naturally.
 I always felt as if the words were simply flowing from my hand to the page.

 As I got close to finishing my first book my husband and I moved house with our 4 dogs.
 We bought a beautiful smallholding and we immediately set about fixing it up and filling it with a wide menagerie of farm animals.
 We quickly learnt how to look after pigs, goats, sheep, ducks and chickens.
 I stayed at home to care for the smallholding, whilst continuing on with my book.

 By October 2017 it was written and so the editing began (not in truth a process I particularly enjoyed).
 Eventually by June 2018 I decided that I had to send it off, I had done as much as I could and so it was time to try and get it published.
 I knew how difficult it was to get a book published, especially for a first time author and so for months I held my breath.
 I had all sorts of responses, from rejections to silence to hybrid contracts.
 Then I heard from Wallace Publishing and without wanting to sound cheesy I had a good feeling about them from the very first email.
 They decided they wanted to publish my book and I am now a signed author to them, and I couldn't be happier.

-My first book 'The Whisper of Calaresp' is now in the process of being professionally edited and published.
+My first book 'The Whisper of Calaresp' is due to be released on the 8th of June 2021.
 In the meantime without realising there was scope for one I have begun to write a sequel!